tahardi/bearclave/docs/GCP.md

 ---

 ### Create SEV and TDX Compute Instances

-1. **Create an SEV-enabled Compute Instance** At the time of this writing, the `n2d-standard-*` instances provide SEV-SNP and run between $0.08-$0.34/hr.
+1. **Allow HTTP Traffic** Update the default firewall policy to allow for http traffic on port 8080 as that is what is used in `examples/`.

     ```bash
+    gcloud compute firewall-rules update default-allow-http \
+    --target-tags=http-server \
+    --allow=tcp:8080
+    ```

+2. **Create an SEV-enabled Compute Instance** At the time of this writing, the `n2d-standard-*` instances provide SEV-SNP and run between $0.08-$0.34/hr.
+  Note that you need to create the instance with a valid image.
+Thus, we initially deploy with a simple `hello-world` image and will replace it later with one of the TEE applications in `examples/`.

+    ```bash
     # Usage
     gcloud compute instances create-with-container <instance-name> \
     --project= \
     --zone= \
     --machine-type= \
     --confidential-compute-type=SEV_SNP \
     --container-privileged \
     # Specify the artifact registry string for the image of the confidential
     # workload that you wish to run inside the SEV-SNP TEE
     --container-image= \
     # You must mount the `/dev/sev-guest` device to the Confidential VM so
     # that your workload can generate attestations
     --container-mount-host-path mount-path=/dev/sev-guest,host-path=/dev/sev-guest \
     # Add this tag to enable external http traffic to your Confidential VM
     --tags=http-server \
     --scopes=cloud-platform \
     --maintenance-policy=TERMINATE \
     --shielded-secure-boot

     # Example (n2d-standard-2 $0.08/hr, n2d-standard-4 $0.17/hr, n2d-standard-8 $0.34/hr)
     gcloud compute instances create-with-container instance-bearclave-sev \
     --project=bearclave \
     --zone=us-central1-a \
     --machine-type=n2d-standard-8 \
     --confidential-compute-type=SEV_SNP \
     --container-privileged \
-        # We must create with a valid image.
-Use this hello-world image as a placeholder
-        # until you are ready to deploy your actual TEE application
     --container-image=hello-world \
     --container-mount-host-path mount-path=/dev/sev-guest,host-path=/dev/sev-guest \
     --tags=http-server \
     --scopes=cloud-platform \
     --maintenance-policy=TERMINATE \
     --shielded-secure-boot
     ```

-2. **Create an TDX-enabled Compute Instance** At the time of this writing, the `c3-standard-*` instances provide TDX and run between $0.20-$0.40/hr.
+3. **Create an TDX-enabled Compute Instance** At the time of this writing, the `c3-standard-*` instances provide TDX and run between $0.20-$0.40/hr.

     ```bash
     # Usage
     gcloud compute instances create-with-container <instance-name> \
     --project= \
     --zone= \
     --machine-type= \
     --confidential-compute-type=TDX \
     --container-privileged \
+    # Specify the artifact registry string for the image of the confidential
+    # workload that you wish to run inside the TDX TEE
     --container-image= \
+    # You must mount the `/dev/tdx-guest` device to the Confidential VM so
+    # that your workload can generate attestations
     --container-mount-host-path mount-path=/dev/tdx-guest,host-path=/dev/tdx-guest \
+    # You also need to mount this so tdx can access /sys/kernel/config/tdx/report
     --container-mount-host-path mount-path=/sys/kernel/config,host-path=/sys/kernel/config \
+    # Add this tag to enable external http traffic to your Confidential VM
     --tags=http-server \
     --scopes=cloud-platform \
     --maintenance-policy=TERMINATE \
     --shielded-secure-boot

     # Example (c3-standard-4 $0.20/hr, c3-standard-8 $0.40/hr)
     gcloud compute instances create-with-container instance-bearclave-tdx \
     --project=bearclave \
     --zone=us-central1-a \
     --machine-type=c3-standard-4 \
     --confidential-compute-type=TDX \
     --container-privileged \
-        # Specify the artifact registry string for the image of the confidential
-        # workload that you wish to run inside the TDX TEE
     --container-image=hello-world \
-        # You must mount the `/dev/tdx-guest` device to the Confidential VM so
-        # that your workload can generate attestations
     --container-mount-host-path mount-path=/dev/tdx-guest,host-path=/dev/tdx-guest \
-        # You also need to mount this so tdx can access /sys/kernel/config/tdx/report
     --container-mount-host-path mount-path=/sys/kernel/config,host-path=/sys/kernel/config \
-        # Add this tag to enable external http traffic to your Confidential VM
     --tags=http-server \
     --scopes=cloud-platform \
     --maintenance-policy=TERMINATE \
     --shielded-secure-boot
     ```

----